karlwilcox/website-build/reviews/books/sci-fi/_posts/2024-03-12-doors-of-eden.md

 author: adrian-t
 series: ""
 tags:
-  - "sci-fi"
+  - "multi-verse"
 ---

 Very cleverly constructed, using lots of alternative timelines to examine options.
 It seemed to drag a litle in the middle but this is great high concept science fiction examining the breakdown/breakthrough of the multiverse-the sort of thing that Stephen Baxter might tackle.